New Tourism Attractions In Kuala Lumpur

 3. Rainbow Staircase Batu Caves

-Since a major revamp and paint job done in August of 2018, one of Kuala Lumpur’s top tourist attractions has been reborn, and this time around, they made world headlines too.
+Since a major revamp and paint job was done in August of 2018, one of Kuala Lumpur’s top tourist attractions has been reborn, and this time around, it made world headlines too.

 ![]() |

-Not only the staircase was painted, but the entire Batu Caves was also given a beautiful and colourful facelift, which includes the surrounding and even up at the cave temple.
+Just take a look at some of the photos here, and you will know why hordes of tourists and even locals are making their way here again.
+Not only was the staircase painted, but the entire Batu Caves was also given a beautiful and colourful facelift, which includes the surrounding area and even up at the cave temple.

 Rainbow Staircase Batu Caves